-As student demand for courses permits, instructors with less than full-time appointments shall be given the opportunity of having their appointments increased to full-time appointments prior to any other Instructors or Sessional Lecturers being appointed in the units where these Instructors hold their appointments.
+With the exception of ESL and IF, as student demand for courses permits, Instructors with less than full-time appointments shall be given the opportunity of having their appointments increased to full-time appointments prior to any other Instructors or Sessional Lecturers being appointed in the units where these Instructors hold their appointments.
 Such Instructors' modified appointments shall then be included in the thirteen per cent (13%) limit under Article 5.7.